rVladq/spotify_idle_play/README.md

-This app detects if the playback has been paused for more than 10 minutes and starts playing an album of your choice on **mute** to be displayed in the activity bar on discord.
+This app detects if the playback has been paused for more than 10 minutes and starts playing an album of your choice on **mute**.

 Spotify *may* or may *not* count muted streams toward spotify **wrapped**.

 ## Config